Andy is Principal at Julia Green Elementary School.

 I am a native Nashvillian with a business degree from the University of Tennessee.
 I am also a U.S. Navy veteran.
 My working career was spent operating a lumber and hardware company.
 I retired after 43 years and I am grateful for Nashville Tools for Schools for giving me an opportunity to stay active and of service to our community.
 I have always been a volunteer with a variety of organizations including Habitat, Appalachian Service Project and others.
 I look forward to continuing to work with a great group at NTFS and benefiting our local schools.

-Bev has worked nearly 30 years in the electrical industry in positions ranging from design engineer, product marketing, and currently International Sales Operations for Schneider Electric.
-He has lived in Nashville since 1998 and been active with local non-profit organizations like NTFS, Habitat for Humanity, Hands on Nashville and Cumberland River Compact by organizing company employee volunteer opportunities for Schneider Electric.
+Bev worked for 35 years in the electrical / energy management industry in positions ranging from design engineer, product marketing, and most recently International Sales Operations for Schneider Electric.
+He retired in 2020.
+Bev has lived in Nashville since 1998 and been active with local non-profit organizations like NTFS, Habitat for Humanity, Hands on Nashville and Cumberland River Compact by organizing company employee volunteer opportunities for Schneider Electric.

 Jim is a retired pulmonologist who has been volunteering with NTFS since 2019.